B'Day: Commercial performance

 B'Day debuted at number one on the US Billboard 200 on September 23, 2006, selling over 541,000 units in its first week.
 B'Day scored Beyoncé's highest debut-week album sales, until it was surpassed by her self-titled fifth studio album (2013), which sold 617,213 digital copies in its first three days.
-The album gave Beyoncé her second number-one debut on the chart following Dangerously in Love (2003), which was noted by Keith Caulfield of Billboard, surmising that perhaps "its handsome debut was generated by goodwill earned from the performance of her smash first album Dangerously in Love".
+The album gave Beyoncé her second number-one debut on the chart following Dangerously in Love (2003); Keith Caulfield of Billboard surmised that "its handsome debut was generated by goodwill earned from the performance of her smash first album Dangerously in Love".
 B'Day fell to number three in its second week, and to number six the following week, falling out of the top ten in its fourth week at number 11.
 After seven weeks of being outside the top ten, B'Day reached number nine on the chart dated December 2, due to the success of its single "Irreplaceable", which helped the album regain its strength.
 It climbed to number six the following week, becoming the week's "greatest gainer", before exiting the top ten again.
 By the end of 2006, the album was certified platinum by the Recording Industry Association of America (RIAA), and became the 38th best-selling album of that year in the United States.

 B'Day re-entered the top ten again at number six on the chart dated January 27, 2007, while Dreamgirls: Music from the Motion Picture was at the top.
 It remained within the top ten the following week at number ten, before falling to number 13 on the chart dated February 10.
 The RIAA re-certified B'Day triple platinum on April 16, combining the sales from the standard and Deluxe Edition releases.
 On the Billboard 200 chart dated April 21, B'Day jumped from number 69 to number six due to the release of its Deluxe Edition, gaining 903% in sales and becoming the week's "greatest gainer".
 It remained within the top ten the following week at number seven, before falling to number 13 on the chart dated May 5.
 The album has spent a total of 74 weeks on the Billboard 200.
 It became the 11th best-selling album of 2007 in the US.
 As of August 2022, the album has sold 5 million copies in the country.